jxxcarlson/blockParser/README.md

+# Parsing a Family of Block Languages

+Below we describe a family of block-structured markup languages and a system for parsing source text to a tree of block data.
+The system is modular, with block language defined in the module `Block` and the parser defined in module `BlockParser`.
+Thus, to parse a different language, just use a differet `Block` module.

-# BlockParser
+## BlockParser

-BlockParser transforms source text for the SM markup language into a tree of blocks.
-There are three kinds of blocks.
+BlockParser transforms source text for an XM markup language into a tree of blocks.
+There are three kinds of blocks in such a language.

 - Ordinary paragraphs.
 These consist of contiguous lines with a blank line before and after